Terms and Conditions

 14.1 All correspondence is confidential and only intended for the recipient specified.
 It is strictly forbidden to share any part of correspondence with any third party, without a written consent of the sender.
 If a recipient receives a message by mistake, it is asked to be deleted.
 All correspondence and any attachments have been scanned for viruses.

 14.2 Public Policy Projects Ltd has an agreement with LaingBuisson Ltd to share information as part of our events and publications programme.
-Name and email address will be shared between the respective organisations for internal information purposes only and will not be shared outside of either LaingBuisson Ltd or Public Policy Projects Ltd.
+Name and email address will be shared between the respective organisations.

-14.3 Both LaingBuisson Ltd and/or Public Policy Projects Ltd may also in future use the information submitted to contact the individual regarding future events and publications, individuals can unsubscribe from the respective mailing lists at any time.
+14.3 Both LaingBuisson Ltd and/or Public Policy Projects Ltd may use the information submitted to contact the individual regarding future events and publications, individuals can unsubscribe from the respective mailing lists at any time.

-15.1 Public Policy Projects Ltd is the data controller and processes data using secure systems including Zoho CRM, hosted in the EU and other email systems.
+15.1 Public Policy Projects Ltd is the data controller and processes data using secure systems including Zoho CRM, Zoom, Eventbrite, WordPress and plugins, Gravity forms and Apollo.

-15.2 The Public Policy Projects Ltd Privacy Statements can be found on all website in the Dorson group of companies.
-This is compliant with GDPR
+15.2 The Public Policy Projects Ltd Privacy Statements can be found on all websites in the Dorson Inform group of companies.
+This is compliant with GDPR.

 15.3 Should any individual or company wish to review the data Public Policy Projects Ltd holds on file.
-Please contact Managing Director Ben Howlett at email@example.com
+Please contact firstname.lastname@example.org.